-Paleogeneticists have analyzed more than 400 ancient human genomes to find out how the population that left behind the Yamnaya archaeological culture was formed.
-The scientists came to the conclusion that about 80 percent of the Yamnaya ancestors came from groups genetically similar to people who lived in the steppe zone from the Lower Volga region to the lands north of the Caucasus Mountains during the Eneolithic and Early Bronze Ages.
-Apparently, they mixed with the descendants of Ukrainian hunter-gatherers of the Neolithic era in the Dnieper and Don interfluve and formed the Sredny Stog culture.
-As reported in an article published in the journal Nature, as a result of the processes taking place in these lands, by about 4000 BC a population emerged that, after several centuries, sharply increased in size and widely spread the Yamnaya archaeological culture.
+Paleogeneticists analyzed more than 400 ancient human genomes to determine how the population that left behind the Yamnaya culture formed.
+The scientists concluded that approximately 80 percent of the Yamnaya's ancestors descended from groups genetically similar to people who inhabited the steppe zone from the Lower Volga region to the lands north of the Caucasus Mountains during the Chalcolithic and Early Bronze Ages.
+They likely interbred with descendants of Ukrainian hunter-gatherers of the Neolithic era in the area between the Dnieper and Don rivers, forming the Sredny Stog culture.
+As reported in a paper published in the journal Nature, the processes occurring in these lands resulted in the emergence of a population around 4000 BC that, several centuries later, rapidly expanded in size and widely disseminated the Yamnaya culture.

-About ten years ago, paleogeneticists discovered that about five thousand years ago, the gene pool of ancient populations of Europe began to change significantly due to a noticeable influx of new people originating from the Pontic-Caspian steppe, where the Yamnaya archaeological culture existed at that time.
-At that time, the Yamnaya actively developed new lands and their individual groups even moved far to the east, reaching Altai and the Minusinsk Basin.
-The resettlement also went in a westerly direction - towards South-Eastern and Central Europe, and its consequences are clearly visible in the modern genetic landscape of Europe.
+About ten years ago, paleogeneticists discovered that around five thousand years ago, the gene pool of ancient European populations began to change significantly due to a significant influx of new people originating from the Pontic-Caspian steppe, where the Yamnaya culture then existed.
+During this period, the Yamnaya actively colonized new lands, and individual groups migrated even as far east as the Altai Mountains and the Minusinsk Basin.
+This expansion also occurred westward, toward Southeastern and Central Europe, and its consequences are clearly visible in the modern genetic landscape of Europe.

-A massive gene flow from the steppe in the early Bronze Age, unknown to scientists until ancient DNA analysis, has once again heated up the debate about the ancestral home of the Indo-European languages.
-Proponents of the so-called steppe hypothesis suggest that the migrations of the Yamnaya and their descendants contributed to the spread of the languages of this huge family from the Pontic-Caspian steppe, which are now spoken by more than 40 percent of the world's population.
-It is therefore not surprising that the Yamnaya culture, their origins and legacy have received a lot of attention in recent years from leading laboratories and researchers.
+The massive gene flow from the steppe in the Early Bronze Age, unknown to scientists until ancient DNA analysis, has reignited the debate regarding the original homeland of the Indo-European languages.
+Proponents of the so-called steppe hypothesis suggest that the migrations of the Yamnaya and their descendants facilitated the spread of the languages of this vast family from the Pontic-Caspian steppe, which are now spoken by over 40 percent of the world's population.
+It is therefore not surprising that the Yamnaya culture, their origins, and their legacy have received considerable attention in recent years from leading laboratories and researchers.

 До сих пор происхождение самих ямников оставалось не очень понятным. Чтобы прояснить этот вопрос, большой научный коллектив во главе с Роном Пинхаси (Ron Pinhasi) из Венского университета и Дэвидом Райхом (David Reich) из Гарвардского университета представил результаты дальнейших генетических исследований этого вопроса. В своей работе ученые сосредоточили внимание на анализе 428 древних геномов, 299 из которых они опубликовали впервые. Останки, из которых секвенировали ДНК, принадлежали людям, которые жили между 6400 и 2000 годами до нашей эры, причем подавляющее большинство из них раскопали на территории современной России. Основная часть проанализированных последовательностей представляла собой геномы людей эпох энеолита и ранней бронзы из степной зоны Восточной Европы, в том числе геномы значительного количества представителей ямной археологической культуры.